struckma/obiba-docker/README.md

 ### Backup
 Backup Drupal containers + images using this command : `make backup-drupal`

-This command backup only the Drupal instance :
+This command backs up only the Drupal instance :
 - Drupal images + volumes
-- Mysql images + volumes
+- MySQL images + volumes
-Basically we have to backup the code + the data on the containers, the generated .gz files can be used to restore the running apps, or to deploy them in other server for example Please feel free to adjust the scripts to backup all containers
+Basically we have to backup the binary + the data on the containers, the generated .gz files can be used to restore the running apps, or to deploy them in other server.
+Backuping the other containers requires archiving the volumes.
+To backup the image please use Drupal's script as inspiration.

+Please backup periodically, especially before updating.

 ### Update images
-In a normal update images containers process we don't have to carry about volumes of the containers, we have to pull the last images code base version.
+Updating requires that we pull the latest image.

 You can perform this command to update core drupal image code : `make update-drupal`

-The new image may update the Drupal core Version but also the Used php amd apache as it maintained by [Drupal](https://hub.docker.com/_/drupal)
+The new image may update the Drupal core Version but also the php and apache as it maintained by [Drupal](https://hub.docker.com/_/drupal)

 In the [Obiba docker Drupal](https://hub.docker.com/repository/docker/obiba/docker-obiba-drupal) there is some .sh script helper to update the Obiba Drupal Modules, so inside the Drupal container you can execute this command to update to last Obiba Drupal modules version : `make update-obiba`

-Basic steps:
+Basic Drupal steps:
 - Update Drupal images :  `make update-drupal`
 - Log in Drupal container Shell : `make shell`
-- Update the Obiba Drupal Modules `make update-obiba`
+- Update the Obiba Drupal Modules `make update-obiba

 ### Troubleshooting
-In case something goes wrong with the update you can restore the backups : `make restore-drupal` Basically this command restore the backup images + volumes of the drupal containers Please feel free to adjust the script for mica, agate opal, and other containers
+In case something goes wrong with the update you can restore the backups : `make restore-drupal` Basically this command restore the backup images + volumes of the Drupal containers.
+Please feel free to adjust the script for Mica, Agate, Opal, and other containers.